Mike11199/applyYourSelf---Job-Tracker/README.md

 -Added an isMember function to toggle FormRow components on the login/register screen.
 Utilized conditional rendering with inline ternarny operators to display different form fields if the user is already registered and can log in, or needs to register.

--Set up a global context using createContext and a useContext hook.
+-Set up a global context using createContext and a useContext hook pass a value deep into the component tree.
+This allows the alert function to be controlled globally.